-This Remembrance Day, Yellowknife’s oldest living veteran will be among those reflecting on the highs and lows that come with a life of military service.
+This Remembrance Day, one of Yellowknife’s oldest living veterans will be among those reflecting on the highs and lows that come with a life of military service.

 Joseph (Albert) Ouellette, 85, has been living in Yellowknife since 1978, working as both a corrections officer and as a safety department worker with Cominco Mines.
 Ouellette is also a 10-year military veteran, having served two tours in Germany up to his military retirement in 1965.

 He comes from a family of military service-people.

 Born in 1935 in a northern community near Prince Albert called Bear Lake, Ouellette joined the military as a paratrooper in 1954.

 “I had always known about paratrooping by watching it in the movies and I had always wanted to be a jumper,” Ouellette said in an interview with Yellowknifer from his retirement home at Avens Manor.

 “I got a chance when they were running a course in Shilo (Man.).”

 Ouellette laughs when he recalls his very first jump and compares it to “sliding down a slide.”